steffenmueller4/steffenmueller4.github.io/_posts/2026-05-02-restic-backup-for-syncthing.md

 Three things happen on every run:

- 1. **Initialize on first run.** `restic snapshots` returns non-zero if the repository does not exist yet.
+ 1. Initialize on first run: `restic snapshots` returns non-zero if the repository does not exist yet.
 In that case we run `restic init`.
 On every subsequent run, the snapshot listing succeeds and `init` is skipped.
- 2. **Snapshot.** `restic backup /var/syncthing` walks the Syncthing data directory—mounted as read-only at the same path Syncthing uses inside its container—and uploads only the chunks it has not seen before.
+ 2. The backup (snapshots): `restic backup /var/syncthing` walks the Syncthing data directory—mounted as read-only at the same path Syncthing uses inside its container—and uploads only the chunks it has not seen before.
- 3. **Forget and prune.** `restic forget --keep-weekly $RETENTION_WEEKS --prune` keeps the last `RETENTION_WEEKS` weekly snapshots and removes everything else, then garbage-collects the unreferenced chunks from the repository in the same step.
-The value is set via an environment variable in the `CronJob` deployment descriptor (see also: [here](#the-cronjob)).
+ 3. The cleanup: `restic forget --keep-weekly $RETENTION_WEEKS --prune` keeps the last `RETENTION_WEEKS` weekly snapshots and removes everything else, then garbage-collects the unreferenced chunks from the repository in the same step.
+The `RETENTION_WEEKS` value is set via an environment variable in the `CronJob` deployment descriptor (see also: [here](#the-cronjob)).

 The `--prune` flag is what actually frees space in the AWS S3 bucket.
 Without it, `forget` only removes snapshot pointers and leaves the chunks behind.